Sunday, October 14, 2012

 Body count:

-- .45 slug entered his right temple splattered blood and brains onto the dead driver
+• .45 slug entered his right temple, splattering blood and brains onto the dead driver

-- Shotgun went off sheering off the front of his face and leaving him a ghastly wet mask and still alive enough to scream until I leaned out and shattered his skull with .45 slug and put him out of his misery.
+• Shotgun went off, shearing off the front of his face and leaving him a ghastly wet mask and still alive enough to scream until I leaned out and shattered his skull with a .45 slug and put him out of his misery.

 Dames:

-His secretary/lover Velda Sterling of course who is holding down the fort while he’s out chasing Indians.
-Shirley Vought, society girl who has chosen to associate with wrong crowd.
+His secretary/lover, Velda Sterling, of course, is holding down the fort while he’s out chasing Indians.
+Shirley Vought, a society girl who has chosen to associate with the wrong crowd.

-Yes, surprisingly there are two of them.
-First one is not described very profoundly.
-Just briefly that “I was clawing for the .45 when the chloroform found my face and my last memory was them dragging me.”
-Second time he’s drugged by LSD and description is much better.
+Surprisingly, there are two of them.
+The first one is described just briefly, “I was clawing for the .45 when the chloroform found my face, and my last memory was them dragging me.”
+The second is much better.
+He’s drugged by LSD, and the description is much better.
 Hammer sees some collage pictures of Buster Keaton, Guadalcanal, Woody Woodpecker, Lana Turner and Adolf Hitler.

 Cool lines: